 ~ Jim Morrison

-- Cultivate healthy, authentic, joyful relationships with the people that matter most in your life
+Cultivating healthy, authentic relationships with the people in your life.

 WHAT IS PEOPLE CLUTTER

-- It happens when we surround ourselves with (inauthentic) people who do not reflect the truth of who we are being.
+It happens when we surround ourselves with (inauthentic) people who reflect illusions of truth and of who we are being.

 WHAT IS A RELATIONSHIP?